 What to Know First Before going for a Crane installation service:

-To select the appropriate equipment for your application, you need first analyze your company's demands for an overhead crane before beginning the crane installation process.
+To select the appropriate equipment for your application, you need first to analyze your company's demands for an overhead crane before beginning the crane installation process.

 - In which direction will the crane be moving? (up or down, left or right, forward or back)